 - The Board of Education hereby delegates authority to enforce these rules and regulations to the superintendent.
-The Superintendent of Schools may designate such person, or persons, as they deem necessary, for the enforcement of these rules and regulations against visitors and non-students. - The superintendent or their designee may initiate and/or receive charges of any alleged violation of these rules and regulations by visitors and non-students and cause investigations to be made. - The superintendent and their designee may request all lawful assistance to secure, remove, eject or otherwise prevent persons from adversely affecting public order or from materially disrupting normal school processes. - Enforcement of these rules and regulations against persons other than the students shall be as provided by this Code and all applicable law.
+The Superintendent of Schools may designate such person, or persons, as he or she deems necessary, for the enforcement of these rules and regulations against visitors and non-students. - 2.
+The superintendent or his/her designee may initiate and/or receive charges of any alleged violation of these rules and regulations by visitors and non-students and cause investigations to be made. - The superintendent and his/her designee may request all lawful assistance to secure, remove, eject or otherwise prevent persons from adversely affecting public order or from materially disrupting normal school processes. - 4.
+Enforcement of these rules and regulations against persons other than the students shall be as provided by this Code and all applicable law.